idontknowwhattonamemyself/me/README.md

 local w = library:CreateWindow("Key exploit's Channel is dead") -- Creates the window

-local b = w:CreateFolder("Trinket Farm") -- Creates the folder(U will put here your buttons,etc)
+local b = w:CreateFolder("Is ") -- Creates the folder(U will put here your buttons,etc)